 The active ingredient in XLS Medical Max Strength is something called “Clavitanol” (cla-vit-an-ol).
 The term Clavitanol is a made-up word (it's trademarked) and is a product of a pharmaceutical company called InQpharm, which is based in Malaysia.
 InQpharm, in turn, is owned by another company, called Zaluvida.

 At Clavitanol.com, we are told that this product is a“plant-based polyphenol complex.”
 There are many different types of polyphenols.
 I'm not

 sure what polyphenols are in Clavitanol.

 We are also told that Clavitanol has -as its “active ingredient” – something called IQP VV 102.
 Whether or not Clavitanol is the same thing as IQP-VV-102 or if this is just part of the Clavitanol compound.
 I'm not sure.
-The company websites I saw were quite vague on this.
+The company websites I saw were quite vague about this.

 Nevertheless, from the research I found (which I'll cover below), IQP-VV-102 is composed of a proprietary blend of:

 - 600 mg Arabinose (a type of sugar)

 According to this study, Arabinose is said to work by inhibiting the breakdown of glucose.

 According to Wikipedia, grape mark -also called pomace – refers to the solid remains of grapes and includes the pulp, seeds, skins and stems of grapes.
 This substance contains a variety of healthy compounds, some of which are said to inhibit carbohydrate breakdown.
 By inhibiting carb breakdown, it also reduces the calories absorbed from that breakdown.